 LendingClub: LendingClub is our favorite lender – and we recommend starting here first.
 People with credit scores below 600 can get approved.
 You can borrow $1,000 – $40,000 and get the money deposited into your account within a few days.
 Fixed APRs range from 5.99%-35.89% on terms up to 5 years.
 LendingClub has an origination fee of 1%-6% on its loans.
 LendingClub is not available in Iowa or West Virginia.

 BestEgg: You will need a score in the mid-600s to get approved.
 If your score is in the high 600s, you will have a much better chance of approval – and the rate are very competitive.
 You can check your rate without hurting your score – so this is a great option for people with less than perfect credit scores.

-Avant: You can borrow anywhere from $1,000 to $35,000 through Avant, and you can receive your funds as soon as the next business day.
-You can borrow for up to 5 years, and interest rates range from 9.95% – 36%.
+Avant: You could borrow anywhere from $1,000 to $35,000 through Avant, and you could receive your funds as soon as the next business day.
+APRs range from 9.95% – 35.99%.
 Although the minimum credit score varies, you have a much better chance if your score is above 580.
 Avant is available in all states except Colorado, Iowa and West Virginia.